W0052 - Avoid catch

 is definitely not what you want.

-If you only want to catch exits, it might work, unless the API legitimately
+If you only want to catch exits and errors, it might work, unless the API

-and does not generalize.
-Here is a bette way:
+is brittle and does not generalize.
+Here is a better way:

 try api() of